LucieSmetanova/JOAS_Journal_Paper_2024/Small example/read_me.txt

 -------------
 The scripts:
 -------------
-- 01_ENGM_determine_runway_small - takes the raw input data and assign each flight trajectory to a runway
+- 01_ENGM_determine_runway_small - takes the raw input data and assigns each flight trajectory to a runway
 				 - gives two types of output files, one with runway indication for each flight and another with data subset based on runway
 - 02-05_ENGM_PM1-4 - outputs subset of flights adhering to the PM systems at Oslo Gardermoen airport
 - 06_VP_ENGM - Outputs the data after the second step of the algorithm (checks the vertical profiles)